-As of December 31, 2021, we had cash and cash equivalents of approximately \$48.0 million.
-On November 1, 2021, we utilized the net proceeds from the IPO and cash on hand to repay \$100.0 million of outstanding borrowings under the First Lien Term Loan.
-On November 30, 2021, we used available cash of \$66.3 million in connection with our purchase of EBI.

-As of December 31, 2022, we had cash and cash equivalents of approximately \$103.1 million.

-Our total principal amount of indebtedness outstanding was \$505.5 million under our 2022 Credit Agreement as of December 31, 2022.
-All cash and cash equivalents are held with independent financial institutions with a minimum credit rating of A as defined by the three main credit rating agencies.
-As of December 31, 2022, all cash and cash equivalents were held in accounts with banks such that the funds are immediately available or in fixed term deposits with a maximum maturity of three months.
+As of December 31, 2023, we had cash and cash equivalents of approximately \$54.2 million.
+We used \$49.2 million for acquisitions (\$49.5 million of cash used to purchase Socrates and A-Check offset by a \$0.3 million purchase price adjustment for EBI) and \$67.8 million to repurchase shares of our common stock during the year ended December 31, 2023.
+All cash and cash equivalents are held with independent financial institutions with a minimum credit rating of "A" as defined by the three main credit rating agencies.
+As of December 31, 2023, all cash and cash equivalents were held in accounts with banks such that the funds are immediately available or in fixed term deposits with a maximum maturity of three months.
+The bank failures of Silicon Valley Bank, Signature Bank and First Republic Bank early in 2023 created significant market disruption and uncertainty within the U.S. banking sector, in particular with respect to regional banks.
+We hold minimal cash balances with regional banks in the U.S. We have a robust and disciplined cash management process to protect our cash, maintain financial stability and diversify as we deem appropriate.